UK toolkit for US SMEs

 Design refers to the appearance or ‘look’ of products.
 There are two types of design protection in the UK:

 Design registration protects the appearance or ‘look’ of the whole or part of a product, providing it is new and has individual character.
-Design registration can protect shape, lines, contours, texture or ornamentation.
+Design registration can protect shapes, lines, contours, texture, or ornamentation.

 In the UK these are registered for a fee by the Intellectual Property Office.

-A registered design gives you the right to prevent others from using it for up to 25 years, but it must be renewed every five years.
+A registered design gives you the right to prevent others from using it for up to 25 years, but you must renew your design registration on its fifth anniversary.
+You’ll then need to renew every 5 years up to a maximum of 25 years.

-You can also protect your design in the UK via a single application for an EU-wide Registered Community Design made at the European Union Intellectual Property Office (EUIPO).
-The UK is also in the process of ratifying the Hague Agreement, with implementation expected in late spring 2018.
-Once implemented, you will be able to designate the UK in an international application (via the ‘Hague System’) for the protection of industrial designs made at WIPO.
+You can also protect your design in the UK by designating the UK in an international application (via the ‘Hague System’) for the protection of industrial designs made at WIPO.

-Automatic design rights also exist in the UK via the UK Unregistered Design Right, and the EU Community Unregistered Design.
-Both give the owner the right to prevent unauthorized copying of the design in the UK.
+Automatic design rights also exist in the UK via the UK Unregistered Design Right and the Supplementary Unregistered Design Right.
+Both give the owner the right to prevent unauthorised copying of the design in the UK.
 The qualification requirements for both types of unregistered design rights are quite complex, so we would strongly advise that you seek legal advice.

-The UK design right automatically protects your design for 10 years after it was first sold or 15 years after it was created - whichever is earliest.
+The UK Unregistered Design Right automatically protects your design for 10 years after it was first sold or 15 years after it was created, whichever is earliest.
 The right only applies to the shape and configuration of objects.

-Trade secrets are protected in the UK but for the most part, are governed by the common law (case law) relating to confidentiality and contract.
+Trade secrets are protected in the UK through common law and other legislative provisions.
 Trade secrets cover a wide range of different types of information and may include, for example, commercial data as well as technological and product information.

 Information may be protected as a trade secret if it has the necessary quality of confidence about it.
 In other words, the information must not be public knowledge or public property.
 If the information has commercial value, for example, if it gives you a competitive advantage in the market, and you have taken reasonable steps to keep the information secret, it may be eligible for protection as a trade secret.